 ORBCoN will ensure that random temperature verification checks are completed annually on the MTS Golden Hour, J82, and E38 shipping containers to ensure the containers are performing as expected against the validation testing completed in September 2017.

-Due to the shortened time the containers maintain acceptable temperatures in extreme ambient temperatures it is recommended that the transportation of blood components and products be done within the confines of the vehicle's interior (passenger area of the vehicle where ambient temperatures are more adequately controlled without exposure to extremely high or low temperatures).
+Due to the shortened time the containers maintain acceptable temperatures in extreme ambient temperatures, it is recommended that the transportation of blood components and products be done within the confines of the vehicle's interior (passenger area of the vehicle where ambient temperatures are more adequately controlled without exposure to extremely high or low temperatures).
 Facilities should receive confirmation from their courier providers that the shipping container can be placed inside the vehicle’s passenger area.
 If couriers cannot place containers inside the cabin of the vehicle, then confirmation of ambient temperature where the container will be placed is needed and this confirmation should be documented.

 NOTE: Implementation of some of the following may require prior consultation with the transfusion service Medical Director and/or hospital transfusion committee.